GigaZelensky/AntiSpoof/README.md

 AntiSpoof is designed to catch the vast majority of cheaters who don't properly spoof their client brand or channels:

 ### 1. Detect Obvious Spoofers
-Most hacked clients (like Wurst, Meteor, Impact, etc.) don't properly spoof their brand or channel information.
+Most hacked clients (like Wurst, Meteor, Impact, LiquidBounce, etc.) don't properly spoof their brand or channel information.
 Their modifications often leave telltale signs that AntiSpoof can easily detect.

 ### 2. Enforce Vanilla-Only Policies
 Identify players who claim to be using "vanilla" but have registered plugin channels (which is technically impossible with a true vanilla client).